fstab50/gensec/rkhunter/skdet/README.md

 ## Instructions

-This script must be executed by running `rkhunter-install.sh`:
+This script must be executed by running one of the following `rkhunter-install.sh` modes:

 **Full Install**: